 "[F]ood is a form of suffering."
 (Da Shi)

-"People say that the best defense is ofense.
-But paradoxically, the best ofense is no ofense.
+"People say that the best defense is a good offense.
+But my credo is rather different.
+The best offense is no offense.
 Furthermore, the best medicine is no medicine.
 The best insurance is no insurance.
 The best teaching is no teaching.
 The best test is no test.
 The best advice is no advice.
 The best help is no help.
-In the end, the best action is no action.
+And turning to spirituality, the best action is no action.
+In the end, the best accomplishments are no accomplishments.
 Finally, especially for the period of 2016-2020, the best fence is no fence."

 "The only important questions are those without a unique answer."